 People with Parkinson’s travel all the time and there is no reason why you cannot or should not do so.
 If travelling for the first time, it is advisable to discuss with your doctor or PD nurse specialist as they can help you with any concerns that you may have.
 If you have movement difficulties, then the advice of your doctor or PD nurse specialist will help you to plan well and alert you to anything you particularly need to be aware of.
 They can also advise about medications while you are away.
 It may also be advisable to find out about assistance at the airport.
 The EPDA Parkinson's Passport (see Tips on travelling abroad) can help you explain your needs when asking for assistance.

 - Plan your journey to allow plenty of stops to stretch and use the toilet.

 - Have a restful day before travelling and after you have arrived.

 - Check what facilities are available where you will be staying and book appropriately.
 If stairs are difficult make sure there is a lift available or book a room on the ground floor.

 - Before arrival, identify where the nearest hospital and pharmacy are.
-You could also ask your doctor if he knows of a doctor or neurologist where you are staying in case of an emergency.
+You could also ask your doctor if she/he knows of a doctor or neurologist where you are staying in case of an unlikely emergency.

 - Do not try to do too much each day.
 Allow time for rest and have a flexible schedule.
 Remember that everyday tasks, such as dressing and eating, may take longer away from your usual surroundings.